 The globe will slowly rotate, sifting the cat litter.
 The machine will be using the patented sifting system to separate the clean litter from clumps.
 The built-in plastic shield will prevent clumps from sticking to any walls while the sifting process is taking place.

 The sifting system combines flawless timing, accurate rotation, and gravity to process the waste instead of pulling the clumps with a rake.
 Other automatic litter boxes use the rake system, which often leads to blockage, machine failure, or the feces sticking to the corners of the litter box, which leads to an odor build-up.

 Step 4: Waste Drawer

 The waste drawer is equipped with infrared emitters and sensitive sensors that precisely detect the level of waste after each cleaning cycle.
-The blue light will flash on the control panel once it is time to empty the waste drawer.
-Then you just pull out the waste drawer so you can empty out or throw away the liner.
+The blue light will flash on the control panel when it is time to empty the waste drawer.
+Then you just pull out the waste drawer so you can empty or throw away the liner.

 Step 5: Home Position